cosc-516-2022/lab5/README.md

 To test your database, write Java code using VS Code.
 The file to edit is `CosmosDB.java`.
 The test file is `TestCosmosDB.java`.
 Fill in the methods requested (search for **TODO**).
 Marks for each method are below.
 You receive the marks if you pass the JUnit tests AND have followed the requirements asked in the question (including documentation and proper formatting).

+Some sample code is available in the [Cosmos DB Quickstart Guide](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/quickstart-java?tabs=sync).

+More in-depth sample code is available in the [Azure Cosmos DB for NoSQL: Java SDK v4 examples](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/samples-java).

-- +1 mark - Write the method `connect()` to make a connection to the database.
-Sample code is available in a [CosmosDB Tutorial](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/quickstart-java?tabs=sync).
+- +1 mark - Write `connect()` to make a connection to the database.
 - +2 marks - Write `drop()` to drop the containers from the database.
 - +3 marks - Write `load()` to load the orders container.
-Code for loading the customer container is already provided.
+Code for loading the customer container is provided.
 - +2 marks - Write `query1()` to get an order by orderkey.
-Use the sampleQuery() to help get started that returns a customer by customer key.
-Note that for all queries you must define a Java class that represents the JSON object.
+    - The `sampleQuery()` method provides an example to get customer by customer key
+    - Note that for all queries you must define a Java class that represents the JSON object.
 - +3 marks - Write `query2()` to get number of customers in each market segment.
-- +4 marks - Write `query3()` to get all urgent orders placed on or after July, 26, 1998 ordered by total price descending.
+- +4 marks - Write `query3()` to get urgent orders placed on or after July 26, 1998.
+Sort by price descending.
 - +6 marks - Write `query4()` to get a customer and all orders by custkey.

 **Total Marks: 20**